WHO WE ARE

 Miles is the founder and chief developer at AmazingWebDesign.

 He has been involved with IT and programming since the mid 80's and website design since the early 'frontier days' of the internet.
-Later he was a key individual working for a software company which designed and developed applications for private investors and financial institutions.
+Later he was a key individual working for a software company designing and developing applications for private investors and financial institutions.
 Whilst there, he was also heavily involved in the development of real-time price and option trading software which was successfully marketed by the London International Stock Exchange.

 Miles has a broad experience of designing and developing systems including many database and networked systems, investment software applications and he is also an official Apple IOS and Mac Developer.

-In the 1990's the founder also ran a Sage Accounts Development Center from 'scratch' to the point where it became one of the top-7 Sage plc accounting software developers in the UK at the time the PLC company first entered the UK FTSE's top one hundred companies.
+Later in the 1990's the founder headed a Sage Accounts Development Center from 'scratch' to the point where it became one of the top-7 Sage plc accounting software developers in the UK at the time the PLC company first entered the UK FTSE's top one hundred companies.

 The developer mainly now specialises in website design (front and back-end), Apple software application development and the bespoke integration of those with other systems.